wso2/docs-is/en/docs/references/evolution-of-Identity-Federation-Standards.md

         authnRequest.setVersion(SAMLVersion.VERSION_20);
     ```

-    The message may contain many other elements like , etc. those
+    The message may contain many other elements like, etc. those
     elements can be created and added to the message in the same way.

 5. Next encode the message.